carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 mv delegate-keys/byron.001* delegate-keys/shelley.001* bft1/
 ```

-To make your life easier, create bash scripts to start your nodes.

-Bft0 will run on port 3000
+To simplify the process, create bash scripts to start your nodes.
+Bft0 will run on port 3000:

 ```bash
 cat > bft0/startnode.sh <<EOF